Skip to main content

 One-on-one check-ins with another person who has a shared interest in your progress.
 This is the most widely used form and the most flexible.

-How it works: You and your partner set regular check-in points - daily texts, weekly calls, or shared tracking apps.
+How it works: You and your partner set regular check-in points.
+Daily texts, weekly calls, or shared tracking apps.
 Each person reports what they committed to doing and whether they did it.
+If the other person is your significant other, building habits together as a couple needs a few extra ground rules so the check-ins stay supportive.

 Best for: People who respond well to social pressure, who have a specific and measurable goal, and who want flexibility in how they track progress.